Webflow Localisation: A Guide for Global Success

 What is the difference between a primary locale and a secondary locale?

-The primary locale is the default language version of your site.
-Secondary locales inherit content from the primary locale and allow Webflow users to override copy, images, layouts, and metadata for each target market.
-CMS items can also be set to draft status per locale, so only fully localised content is published to each region.
+The primary locale serves as the default version of the site and the content baseline.
+Every secondary locale inherits from it, with the ability to override copy, images, layouts, and metadata per target market.
+CMS items can be set to draft status independently per locale, so only polished, fully localised content reaches each audience.

 Does Webflow support right-to-left languages?